 Contact lenses are not enough

-Although they do offer some UV protection, sunglasses are still needed to block out harmful sunlight.
+Although contacts do offer some UV protection, you still need sunglasses to block out harmful sunlight.
 Sunglasses protect the entire ocular surface and lid skin.

 Go for substance over style